wrld-of-Shanks/lawman/README.md

 **Copyright © 2025 Shankar M Darur.
 All Rights Reserved.**

-This software and associated documentation files (the "Software") are proprietary and confidential.
-The Software is licensed, not sold.
+**Proprietary - Source Code Copyright Protected**
+The source code of this software is proprietary and confidential.
+The legal database contents are public domain government documents.

 **You MAY:**
 - ✅ View the source code for educational purposes
 - ✅ Use for personal, non-commercial learning
+- ✅ Study the implementation for academic research

 **You MAY NOT (without written permission):**
 - ❌ Use for commercial purposes